Go Back Up

 Conclusion

-Various factors cause employee turnover.
-Luckily, many of them are controllable.
-Understanding common causes of employee turnover and how to avoid it can help you retain your employees and improve their well-being at the same time.
+Understanding the common causes of employee turnover and how to avoid it can help you retain your employees and improve their well-being at the same time.
 If you want to know what's driving your workers to leave, consider conducting an exit interview.

-When you give high-performing employees the opportunity to move up in your company, you give them a reason to stay.
+When you allow high-performing employees to move up in your company, you give them a reason to stay.
 You can also provide a great onboarding experience, recognize accomplishments, and offer competitive compensation and benefits to help reduce employee turnover at your organization.

 Holly Bengfort